RebRut03/stock-analysis/README.md

     -  In this project, blah blah
  - Possible disadvantages might be the opposite of what was just mentioned.
 If you are not the original author of the code, you may spend more time attempting to become familiar with the code or you may not have the background.
 Perhaps the original coder might have scripted the code in what appears to be a more efficient way, and it didn't create the same output.
 ### Application of Refactoring Original Script
+There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script
 - How do these pros and cons apply to refactoring the original VBA script?